AP Computer Science A Revisions for 2025-26

 We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.

 Recent college faculty surveys and syllabus studies have shown that many Computer Science 1 and 2 courses use Java.
-We’re revising AP Computer Science A to reflect this research and align with other expectations of current introductory college programming courses.
+We revised AP Computer Science A to reflect this research and align with other expectations of current introductory college programming courses.

 Will AP Computer Science A teachers need to resubmit in the AP Course Audit?

 Yes.
-All new and returning AP Computer Science A teachers will need to complete the AP Course Audit the year that the revised course launches.
-We’ll email teachers and administrators with details after we finalize the launch timeline.
+All new and returning AP Computer Science A teachers will need to complete the AP Course Audit by January 31, 2026.

 Will there be new practice exams?